 Who we are

-(founder, strategist, teacher at Bulgarian School Amsterdam)
+(founder of Bulgarian School Amsterdam)

 I am a linguist and a teacher.
 Languages and literature have always been my closest to heart interests and were the focus of my education.
 I studied at Sofia University to become a philologist with pedagogical training and then continued for a Master degree in Brussels, and later received a second one from Bergen University, Norway.
 At Burgas Free University I received specialized education in a Bulgarian language course.
 I have been working as a teacher for more than 10 years.
 Bulgarian School Amsterdam is for me a place of joy and creativity.
 Developing a rich curriculum and teaching Bulgarian language and culture here, I am thrilled and inspired to achieve and share, to learn and grow, together with children and colleagues.
 Bulgarian School Amsterdam is the school I choose for my two sons, who already love it.

-(Bulgarian language teacher at Bulgarian School Amsterdam)
+(administrative director, teacher at Bulgarian School Amsterdam)

-(preschool tutor at Bulgarian School Amsterdam)
+(teacher at Bulgarian School Amsterdam)

 Hello!
 That’s me Galina Slavova.

-A year ago, somewhat surprisingly, Iviana asked me to change my role from being a loud and enthusiastic parent to being a loud and enthusiastic teacher/tutor/instructor, or just “kaka Galia”.
+A year ago, somewhat surprisingly, Iviana asked me to change my role from being a loud and enthusiastic parent to a loud and enthusiastic teacher/tutor/instructor, or just “kaka Galia”.

 I love dancing, singing, storytelling and theater.
 I love swinging , laughing and playing around.
 I love being creative!